 What items did you find were essential when organizing this space and why?

 "Hands down, the hanging bar, built-in hampers and counter spaces.
 Several friends recommended the little tray for random pocket change and that is also so nice vs. having everything just laying on the counter."

 What did you do to go the extra mile and "Make it Pretty"?

 "Two words.
 Marble backsplash!
 Oh my!
 The backsplash has my heart.
 Is it necessary in a laundry room?
 Absolutely not, but it gives the room a stunning finish that could not be achieved with paint.
 I also love the laminate counters that are faux marble.
 They were exceptionally budget friendly, but make the room look higher end than it actually is.
 And the simple but pretty art from Rifle Paper Co. is so nice to look at."

 What items did you DIY to stay on a budget?

-How has this space impacted your life for the better?
+How has it impacted your life for the better?

 ATTENTION!!
 Want to be featured in a Reader Space edition?
 Have an awesome organizing story to share?
 I am looking for projects that have made a positive impact to your life, big or small.
 They can be anything from an organized drawer or cabinet to an entire room.
 Please submit your story and photos to firstname.lastname@example.org, and I would heart to feature them right here on the blog!!
 Photos should be high resolution and unedited.
-Please include a description of the project, including any costs, inspiration, and how it has changed your life and routine for the better!
+Please include a description of the project and how it has changed your life or routine for the better!
 Oh, and no worries my friends, we will NEVER judge "before" pictures because that just wouldn't be nice!
 Only love goes on at this blog!